JasperFx/marten/docs/guide/documents/querying/compiled-queries.md

 Note that the result has the documents comma separated and wrapped in angle brackets (as per the Json notation).

-## Querying for a single document as JSON
+## Querying for a Single Document as JSON

 Finally, if you are querying for a single document as json, you will need to prepend your call to `Single()`, `First()` and so on with a call to `AsJson()`: